templedf/proposal/README.md

 Bikeshed is currently under discussion for the correct licensing model, though we are close to deciding on Apache.
 There are numerous logo sources available in MS Paint on the founders laptops.
 All code reviews must be done on public instances of the Gerrit, Crucible, and GitLab (Note: There is an ongoing discussion about changing the review process and tools).
 The reviews must then be signed in triplicate with wet ink from all committers before a discussion to include the patch upstream can begin.
 Before a patch is committed, it must pass a suite of pre-commit software and grammar tests.
 These tests are currently being voted on where to be hosted.
 One of our initial goals will be to work with the ASF Infrastructure team to find a way to run these tests in an acceptable way on publicly accessible machines.

 ##Meritocracy
 We understand the central importance of meritocracy to the Apache Way.
-We will work to establish a welcoming, fair and meritocratic community, in part by expanding the set of committers on the project.
+We will work to establish a welcoming, fair, and meritocratic community, in part by expanding the set of committers on the project.
 Although Bikeshed’s committer list will initially be dominated by members of the Apache Community and the members of the Barista community, we look forward to growing a rich user and developer community.

 ##Community
 Bikeshed will ultimately have strong community.
 We will have an email alias of either bikeshed-dev or dev-bikeshed (under discussion).
 We wish to attract more developers to the project, and we believe that the ASF’s open and meritocratic philosophy will help us with this.
 We note the success of other, similar projects already part of the ASF.